-Amarna Terapeutics was founded in 2008 and aims to transform the field of gene therapy through its viral gene delivery vector platform.
+Amarna Therapeutics was founded in 2008 and aims to transform the field of gene therapy through its viral gene delivery vector platform.
 Their SVac platform is based on the SV40 virus and allows for the production of safe and non-immunogenic viral vectors for therapeutic applications.

-The company teamed up with the Austrian Center for Biomarker Research in Medicine, CBmed, to develop enhanced CD-19 specific CAR T cell therapies and reversed vaccines with spirited aims to tackle diseases ranging from acute lymphoblastic leukemia (ALL) to obesity, type 2 diabetes and atherosclerotic cardiovascular disease (ASCVD).
+The company teamed up with the Austrian Center for Biomarker Research in Medicine, CBmed, to develop enhanced CD-19 specific CAR T cell therapies and reversed vaccines with spirited aims to tackle diseases ranging from acute lymphoblastic leukaemia (ALL) to obesity, type 2 diabetes and atherosclerotic cardiovascular disease (ASCVD).

 Toxys is a spin-off from LUMC that provides in vitro toxicity screening solutions to rapidly ditch preclinical compounds with hazardous and potential carcinogenic properties.
 The long and extensive drug development process is highly dependent on the early elimination such compounds.

 Toxys wants to enhance this early drug development process using reporter cell systems.
 By detecting the activation of specific cellular signalling pathways, their assays allow evaluating DNA damage, oxidative stress, protein damage and general cellular stress.

 The biotech was able to raise a “substantial amount” through a series A funding from Zeeuws Investment Fund (ZIF) and InnovationQuarter in early 2016.
 The exact amount was not disclosed.